jmcampbell2/TidyDataProject/README.md

   3. Apply appropriate labels
   4. Join data files into single data set
   5. Select desired measurement columns
-  6. Create independant data set with variables' averages
+  6. Create independant data set with variables' means and write to new file

-**_This R script assumes that the necessary R packages "dyplr" and "data.table" are installed and loaded._**
+**_This R script assumes that the necessary R packages "plyr", "dyplr" and "data.table" are installed and loaded._**